 - Object Number:

-- medicinal water, bottles, folk medicine (general), pharmacy (glassware) bottles, folk medicine (general), medicinal water, pharmacy (glassware)
+- medicinal water and bottles, folk medicine (general), pharmacy (glassware) bottles, folk medicine (general), medicinal water and pharmacy (glassware)

 - furnishing and equipment

 - container - receptacle

 Cite this page

 We encourage the use and reuse of our collection data.